-The portfolio is reviewed consistently on the basis of the macro-economic environment and changes are made based on the data generated by our analytics and on the discretion of the fund manager.
+The portfolio is reviewed on dynamic basis and changes are made based on the data generated by the model and on the discretion of the fund manager.
 The change in the portfolio involves both sale and purchase, both partial and complete, of the existing stocks and purchase of new stocks, if any.
-In lieu of the overarching risk-on / risk-off environment, the scheme performs a strategic sector rotation in order to generate risk-adjusted returns.